Vancouver Pro Musica Presents

 - Composers will be expected to attend the reading session and concert for their work.

-- Submitted pieces must be 8-10 minutes in length.
+- Submitted pieces can be up to 10 minutes in length (suggested 6-10 mins).
 Please note that time limits will be strictly enforced.

 Applications must include: